Dos & Don’ts of cooking Bison and Elk steaksMay 18, 2022

 - Heat a cast iron or stainless steel skillet with a big drizzle ofolive oil over medium-high heat.
 Once hot, add the steaks and cook for 3-4 minutes, then flip and continue to cook another 3-4 minutes, until the internal temperature reaches 125-130 degrees for medium-rare.

-Pro tip!
 Always account for the fact that the meat will continue to cook once it’s removed from the heat source.
 The residual heat left in the meat will continue to cook the meat and the temperature will continue to rise 5-10 degrees.
-So, for example, if you want the elk steak cooked to medium (130-135 degrees), remove it from the heat source at 125-130 degrees and let it rest for 5-10 minutes until it reaches 130-135 degrees.
+So, for example, if you want the bison steak cooked to medium (130-135 degrees), remove it from the heat source at 125-130 degrees and let it rest for 5-10 minutes until it reaches 130-135 degrees.

 - Let the elk come to room temperature before cooking.
 This will allow the meat to cook more evenly through to the center.

 - Use a meat thermometer.
 Always use a meat thermometer when cooking meat.
 This ensures you don’t overcook or undercook the steak.
 There are so many great meat thermometers out there at a great price.
 I highly recommend an instant read meat thermometer, or even better a bluetooth meat thermometer.

 - Sear over medium-high heat.
 Wait until the grill or pan is preheated to medium-high heat before cooking.
 This will ensure you get a nice crust on the outside, adding delicious flavor and locking in the juices.